Strain Tracking and its Value in Microbiome Health

 Our gut health report gives you deep insights into your baby's gut health.
 See a sample

 In our age of fitness trackers and wellness apps, personalized health and wellness is top of mind.
-Many people are seeking a tailored approach to their individual needs, all the way down to their microbiome.
+Many people are seeking a tailored approach to their individual needs, all the way down to their personal microbiome.
 These microscopic bacteria, fungi, viruses, parasites, and archaea make up a community that is rich with genetic diversity.

 Not only are the species living in our bodies important to understand.
 Strains within a species of microbes are just as diverse, and these differences are more important than you might realize.
 Consider Chihuahuas and Great Danes.
 While they are both breeds of dogs—the same species (Canis familiaris)—their differences are vast!